Benefits of and Uses for Jamaican Black Castor Oil

 Jamaican black castor oil is good for plenty of general remedies, but one of the areas where its healing and restorative properties particularly shine through is in your hair.
 Whether you’re looking to maintain generally healthy hair or you have a history of unruly, damaged hair, Jamaican black castor oil can provide the nourishment and healing powers your hair needs.

-Here are just a few of the particular ways this oil can be used on your hair.
+Here are just a few of the particular ways black castor oil is good for your hair and how it can be used.

 1. Promote Hair Growth